-Note: Locate the emergency exit windows in your motor home.
+Note: The emergency escape window is not always the side window, as shown here.
+Locate the emergency window in your motor home.

-The emergency exit windows are marked with an EXIT sticker and have two bright red latches.
-To use these escape exits:
+The emergency window in the bedroom is marked with an EXIT sticker and a bright red latch.
+To use this escape exit.

-- 1. Unlock the latches.
+- 1. Unlock the latch.

-- 2. Push the window open.
+- 2. Slide the glass and the screen to their OPEN positions.

 - 3. Crawl through the window.

 - 4. Call for help.